About Crime Free

 There is information on our website and interviews on the Internet that debunk their reports, but they won't do basic journalism research or be fact-checked by us.
 (One example is a criminal history is always held against a person.
 NOT TRUE.)
 Anything that does not support their personal set of values will almost always be ignored or misconstrued.
 They have the “power of the pen” so our points won’t even get reported.
 Most of the time it is a lose-lose deal talking to the Media.

 The Media uses emotional anecdotes - not official and credible or tested case studies.
 Where is the SCIENCE or HARD DATA?
 An emotionally crafted anecdote is not science or hard data.
-The Media won't show an emotional anecdote of murder or rape victims and their devastated families (often people of color) because it destroys the Media's prejudice.
+The Media won't show an emotional anecdote about murder victims or rape victims and their devastated families (often persons of color) because it destroys the Media's prejudice.
 That prejudice is very real and very obvious to most.

 Do not be surprised if you do not see the Media interviewing the residents, of all races, who are thankful the Crime Free Program has made their families safer, because they cannot afford to move!
 It may just be the journalist is writing for ratings, for revenue, and from their personal set of values - not from a disinterested effort at truth.